evennia/evennia/docs/source/Start-Stop-Reload.md

 ## Rebooting

-This will shut down *both* Server and Portal, which means all connected players will loose their connection.
+This will shut down *both* Server and Portal, which means all connected players will lose their connection.
 It can only be initiated from the terminal:

     evennia reboot